Find a Doctor

 A lumbar laminectomy is a surgical procedure to remove a small portion of a vertebra, or back bone in the lower back (lumbar).
 Lumbar laminectomy is usually done to take pressure off the spinal cord or a spinal nerve.
 It may also be done to access the spinal cord, bones and discs below the lamina, or the removed part of the bone.

-At UPMC, our neurosurgeons perform lumbar laminectomy with minimally invasive techniques.
+At UPMC, our neurosurgeons specialize in performing minimally invasive lumbar laminectomy surgical techniques.
 The surgeon will make a few small incisions and insert a scope and small instruments into the area.
 The lamina is removed using a drill or other tools.
 Once the lamina is removed, the surgeon can inspect the spinal cord and discs that were hidden under the lamina.